25 (Almost!) Free Kitchen Updates

 Handy storage is a must in any kitchen.
 Coordinating baskets are used throughout the space for a cohesive look that maximizes organization.
 Fruits and veggies are stored under the open island to keep them close-at-hand for easy dinner prep, while baskets on the shelves hold other pantry staples and kitchen tools.

 Top It Off

 Turn a colorful but unused apron, shower curtain, tablecloth or any leftover piece of fabric into a cute window topper.
-If sewing isn't your thing, make a no-sew version by simply cutting the fabric to size, then creating a pocket for hanging.
-Clean the edges with iron-on fusible webbing.
+If sewing isn't your thing, make a no-sew version by simply cutting the fabric to size.
+Create a pocket for hanging and clean the edges with iron-on fusible webbing.

 Make Your Mark

-Chalkboard paint inexpensively turns a ho-hum kitchen into a hip family-friendly hangout.
+Chalkboard paint inexpensively turns a ho-hum kitchen into a fun family-friendly hangout.
 Simply paint a wall or section of smooth cabinet doors, then tell your family they can write on the walls.

 No Space Wasted